Papa Inc. Reduced TOT for Care Routing

 The Split-View Architecture

 The Master-Detail layout was the load-bearing decision of this redesign.
 Once we committed to it, most other design questions resolved themselves.
-The left panel — fixed, always-visible — holds the patient profile: name, ID, status, contact method, language, and key dates.
+The left panel, fixed and always visible, holds the patient profile: name, ID, status, contact method, language, and key dates.
 The right panel is the workspace.
 It loads sub-views (service requests, visit history, comments, status log) without displacing the context panel.
 Coordinators never lose orientation.
 They always know whose record they're in and what matters about that patient.

 The Master-Detail layout was the load-bearing decision of this redesign.
 Once we committed to it, most other design questions resolved themselves.
-The left panel — fixed, always-visible — holds the patient profile: name, ID, status, contact method, language, and key dates.
+The left panel, fixed and always visible, holds the patient profile: name, ID, status, contact method, language, and key dates.
 The right panel is the workspace.
 It loads sub-views (service requests, visit history, comments, status log) without displacing the context panel.
 Coordinators never lose orientation.
 They always know whose record they're in and what matters about that patient.

 Status Encoding